-Chairman Reitz and members of the Senate Local Government Committee, thank you for the opportunity to appear today on behalf of the Kansas Association of REALTORS® (KAR) to offer testimony in support of SB 329.
+Chairman Pyle and members of the Senate Ethics, Elections and Local Government Committee, thank you for the opportunity to provide testimony on behalf of the Kansas Association of REALTORS® in strong support of HB 2118, which protects private property rights and enhances local control by repealing the Kansas historic environs review requirements found in K.S.A.
+75-2724.
 Through the comments expressed herein, it is our hope to provide additional legal and public policy context to the discussion on this issue.

 KAR is the state's largest professional trade association, representing nearly 8,000 members involved in both residential and commercial real estate and advocating on behalf of the state's 700,000 homeowners for over 90 years.
-REALTORS® serve an important role in the state's economy and are dedicated to working with our elected officials to create better communities by supporting economic development, a high quality of life, sustainable communities and providing affordable housing opportunities, while protecting the rights of private property owners.
+REALTORS® serve an important role in the state's economy and are dedicated to working with our elected officials to create better communities by supporting economic development, a high quality of life and providing affordable housing opportunities while protecting the rights of private property owners.

-As currently drafted, SB 329 would amend the provisions of K.S.A.
-75-2724 to allow local governments to exempt development projects located within the city from the historic environs review requirements found in K.S.A.
-75-2724 and to adopt local regulations and requirements governing development projects affecting historic properties.
-In our opinion, SB 329 would provide greater protection to the private property rights of property owners and enhance local control by providing increased flexibility to local governments in complying with the historic environs review requirements.
+HB 2118 would amend the provisions of K.S.A.
+75-2724 to repeal the historic environs review requirement by eliminating the ability of the state historic preservation officer (or any certified local government that has been delegated that authority by the state) to review and comments on any projects that do not directly damage or destroy a historic property actually listed on the state or national historic registers.
+In our opinion, HB 2118 would provide greater protection to private property rights and enhance local control by providing increased flexibility to local governments in complying with the overly-burdensome and arbitrary historic environs review requirements.

 Under K.S.A.
-75-2724(a), the state historic preservation officer (or any certified local government that has been delegated that authority by the state) is granted very broad authority to review and comment on any development projects that would result in the construction of new improvements to real property or the modification of any existing improvements to real property when the proposed project would infringe upon the "environs" of a historic property.
+75-2724(a), the state historic preservation officer (or any certified local government that has been delegated that authority by the state) is granted extremely broad authority to review and comment on any development project that would result in the construction of a new improvement to real property or the modification of any existing improvement to real property when the proposed project would infringe upon the "environs" of a historic property.
 Specifically, the statute mandates that this historic environs review will take place when the proposed project, or any portion of the project, is located within 500 feet of the boundaries of a historic property located within the limits of a city or 1,000 feet of the boundaries of a historic property located in the unincorporated portion of a county.